wgseligman/GramsSim/README.md

     git flow feature start $USER_MyMagnificentFeatureName

 The '$USER_' means that your feature name should begin with your account name.
-That way you know who is doing what.
+That way you know who is doing what. `MyMagnificentFeatureName` can be anything that identifies your task.

 To "bookmark" changes you've made to your copy of the `$GGDIR/GramsG4` directory: